Vinyl Decking Warranty Comparison at a Glance:

 Duradek is coined as “the original walkable roofing membrane.”
-It was the first vinyl decking on the market, back in the 70’s, and it is arguably the most well-known vinyl brand in North America.
+It was the first vinyl decking on the market and is the most well-known vinyl brand in North America.

 But does it live up to the hype?
-We think so.
+We think it does.

-In the video below, they present a few excellent points of consideration when you’re evaluating vinyl decking warranties:
+In the video below, Duradek presents some excellent points to consider when evaluating vinyl deck warranties.

 Duradek doesn’t have the longest warranty, but in our experience, it’s the most comprehensive and reliable.
 The Duradek product warranty for all 60 mil vinyls is 10-years.
 This covers repair or replacement through the full duration of the warranty.
-Unlike other brands, Duradek does NOT prorate the product warranty fulfilment; if your membrane fails within the warranty period, it is repaired or replaced–period.
+Unlike other brands, Duradek does NOT prorate the product warranty fulfilment.
+If your membrane fails within the warranty period, it’s repaired or replaced.
+Period.

 THIS IS HUGE.

-Think about it: would you rather be covered for 15 years, but only get pennies toward your replacement, or be fully covered for a decade?
-Companies that prorate their warranty (every other company on this list) only refund the fraction of what you paid, corresponding with the remaining warranty period.
-For example, if you paid $4,000 for your vinyl and it fails 10 years in, with Duradek, you’re getting that full $4k value back.
-With companies that prorate their warranty, you get about $1,300.
-If your deck fails 12 years in, you’re only getting about $800 from your prorated 15-year warranty.
+Think about it: would you rather be covered for 15 years, but only get pennies-to-the-dollar toward your replacement, or would you rather be fully covered for a decade?
+Companies that prorate their warranty (every other company on this list) only refund a fraction of what you paid, corresponding with the remaining time in your warranty period.
+For example, if you paid $4,000 for your vinyl and it fails 10 years in, with Duradek, you’re getting that full $4,000 value back.
+With companies that prorate their warranties, you’ll get about $1,300.
+If your deck fails 12 years in, you’ll only be getting about $800 from your prorated 15-year warranty.

-In other words, Duradek is incredibly confident that their decks will last for a minimum of 10 years, whereas the other guys seem to be hedging their bets.
+In other words, Duradek is confident that their decks will last for a minimum of 10 years, whereas the other manufacturers seem to be hedging their bets.

-Duradek also carries an appearance warranty, which is 5 years for all Duradek Ultra lines, except for their Okanagan line, which is 2 years.
-The caveat here is that on appearance claims, the material and labour costs are included for the first 2 years and only the material costs are covered from 2-5 years.
+Duradek also provides an appearance warranty, which is 5 years for all Duradek Ultra lines (except for their Okanagan line, which comes with a 2 year warranty).
+The caveat here is that on appearance claims, the material and labour costs are included for the first 2 years.
+Only the material costs are covered in years three, four, and five.

-A major point to consider is that Duradek is the only vinyl brand listed that explicitly honours warranty transferability.
-That means that if you sell your house, the new owner can make a claim.
+Another major advantage is that Duradek is the only vinyl brand listed that explicitly honours warranty transferability.
+This means that if you sell your house, the new owner can assume the warranty and make a future claim if need be.
 Without transferability, when you sell the deck, your warranty goes down the drain.

 Check out Duradek’s 60 mil warranty details:

-So yea, we like Duradek.
-But it’s not the be-all-end-all, there are some other worthy vinyl decking brands out there (and some to stay away from).
-Keep reading to find out more.
+So you can understand why we like Duradek.
+But it’s not the only good product/warranty available, there are some other very worthy vinyl decking brands out there (and some to stay away from).

 Duncan Dek-Master Vinyl Warranty

 Duncan Dek-Master can be found on the shelves of most hardware stores.
 It’s the go-to vinyl decking for DIY enthusiasts, but it’s rarely used by professional decking installers.
-The 60 mil Pro-series has a 7-10 year warranty, depending if you DIY or hire a certified installer.
+The 60 mil Pro-series has a 7-10 year warranty, depending on who does the installation, you or a certified installer.

 If you DIY, the 60 mil line has a 7-year product warranty.
 Professional applications have a 10-year product warranty, as well as a 5-year workmanship warranty.
 There’s also a 3-year appearance warranty, regardless of who installs.

 All warranties cover a repair or prorated refund and do not cover labour costs.
-While there is a ‘workmanship warranty’, because Dek-Master doesn’t have a network of certified installers, we’re not sure how they would enforce this.
-Also, the terms of the warranty only bind them to repair or replace “the affected portion of the Dek-Master sheet vinyl with the same (or similar) colour, design, or grade of material.”
+While there is a ‘workmanship warranty,’ we’re not sure how they provide this because Dek-Master doesn’t have a network of certified installers.
+Also, the terms of the warranty only require them to repair or replace “the affected portion of the Dek-Master sheet vinyl with the same (or similar) colour, design, or grade of material.”

-If you’re looking for a decking material that is low maintenance and you’re set on installing your own this vinyl is an option.
-However, we would never recommend a DIY install over living space.
-When you’re relying on the waterproofing capabilities of vinyl, the installation technique and welding is much more important than the vinyl brand.
+If you’re completely set on installing your own vinyl, then this is a good option.
+However, we would never recommend a DIY install over a living space.
+If your deck covers a living space in your home, it’s critical that it’s installed correctly.
+The installation technique and welding are much more important than the vinyl brand.
+The last thing you want is for the vinyl to be installed incorrectly, and a leak in your home to occur as a result.
 Call a pro and consider letting them use their preferred vinyl.

 Dec-k-ing Vinyl Warranty

-Dec-k-ing is also available for DIY installation, but unlike Duncan’s Dek-Master, it’s more commonly trusted by professional installers.
+Dec-k-ing is also available for DIY installation.
+Unlike Duncan’s Dek-Master, professional installers trust it more.

-The 60mil line, Roofseal, is approved for installation over living space.
-DIY installations have a 10-year warranty and when a professional installer is used, there’s a 15-year warranty.
-Sweet!
-But the warranty doesn’t cover appearance issues and only covers the replacement of materials; no labour costs are covered.
+The 60 mil Roofseal line is safe for using over living spaces.
+DIY installations have a 10-year warranty.
+When a professional installer is used, there’s a 15-year warranty.
+While this sounds great, the warranty doesn’t cover any appearance issues.
+It only covers the replacement of materials; no labour costs are covered.

 If you’re using Dec-k-ing, you have to use the whole system.
 The full warranty only applies when their proprietary V-Kote Tech system is used.
-And you better keep your receipts; to make a claim, you need to produce a copy of the signed warranty, an invoice, and your proof of payment.
+And you must keep your receipts; in order to make a claim, you need to produce a copy of the signed warranty, the invoice, and your proof of payment.